A Deep Learning Framework for Generation and Analysis of Driving Scenario Trajectories: Trajectory Generation Framework

-This solution is based on the architecture proposed for text generation by Donahue et al. \cite{donahue2018adversarial}.
-It consists of an autoencoder for time-series as shown in Fig. \ref{ae-structure} and GAN for latent space representation and data generation.
+This solution is based on the architecture proposed for text generation in \cite{donahue2018adversarial}.
+It consists of an autoencoder for time series as shown in Fig. \ref{ae-structure} and GAN for latent space representation and data generation.

-We adapt and extend this architecture to deal with variable length input/output.
+We adapt and extend this architecture to deal with variable-length input/output.
 It is essential to know the length of the sequence in order to bring it back from the latent-space representation.
+During the autoencoder training, the length is known from the input, but for the artificial latent-space vectors generated by GANs it is necessary to estimate the length of the trajectory.
 We address this issue by training a separate feed-forward neural network to estimate the lengths based on the latent space representation.
-The reconstruction process is presented in Fig. \ref{v-to-t}.

 Hence, once the autoencoder is trained, all trajectories are encoded to the latent space using the encoder.
 During this process, the length of each trajectory is stored.
-Thus, two sets are created: $X$ - set of latent representations, and $Y$ - set of the lengths for each trajectory.
-With these sets, the task of length estimation from latent space can be considered as a supervised regression task which can be solved using a feed-forward neural network as shown in Fig. \ref{v-to-t}.
+Thus, two sets are created: $X$: the set of latent representations, and $Y$: the set of the lengths for each trajectory.
+With these sets, the task of length estimation from latent space can be considered a supervised regression task which can be solved using a feed-forward neural network, as shown in Fig. \ref{v-to-t}.